charlielobster/CUDA_NekRS/README.md

 ### 4. Environment Variables

-Optionally, copy the script /CUDA_NekRS/home/USER/CUDA_NekRS_vars.sh from this repo to your own home directory, Check the CUDA Toolkit path first, and also find your wifi nic with a call to "ip a".
+Optionally, copy the script /CUDA_NekRS/home/USER/CUDA_NekRS_vars.sh from this repo to your own home directory.
+Verify the CUDA Toolkit path and find your wifi nic with a call to ip a.
 Then, source it.

     cp CUDA_NekRS_vars.sh $HOME
     cd $HOME
-    . ./CUDA_NekRS_vars.sh
+    ip a # collect <your nic> and add to script and check CUDA Toolkit path . ./CUDA_NekRS_vars.sh

 And the following printenv command: